 Comment: Within the buying department, all product managers are responsible for working on the implementation of the Code of Labour Practices with their suppliers.
-Findings and updates are shared in regular department meetings, where audit findings are also discussed.
+Findings and updates are shared in regular meetings, where audit findings are also discussed.

-In 2016 the newly appointed CSR manager worked on a consistent way to file all relevant documents, enabling information sharing among staff.
-The CSR manager also visited all production locations except two (of which one will be visited in 2017, and with the other one the business relation was ended).
-After the factory visit the relevant buyers are informed about CoLP issues and progress and asked to pay attention to specific issues when they will visit their supplier.
+The CSR manager worked in a systematic manner to file all relevant documents, enabling easy information sharing among staff.
+The CSR manager also visited most production locations.
+After each factory visit, the relevant staff is informed about issues or progress made related to the Code of Labour Practices which they need to pay specific attention to when visiting their supplier.